 The Office of Institutional Effectiveness and Assessment (OIEA) supports student learning by assessing students' knowledge, skills, and abilities and provides information and services to students, faculty and staff.
 Students should contact the OIEA for information on the ACT COMPASS, Accuplacer, Residual ACT, Proficiency (CAAP), Praxis, major-field assessment and CLEP exams.
 The Office supports the academic and administrative units in developing and evaluating their institutional effectiveness plans and assists the Assessment Coordinating Committee in evaluating DSU's Academic Assessment Program.
 The Office also supports the university's accreditation processes, and provides assistance to academic and administrative units in a broad range of activities including support for regional and program accreditation, conducting and analyzing surveys and administering and ensuring compliance with statewide policies.
 More information can be found on the OIEA website .
 Please stop by the office, which is located on the 3rd floor of Heston Hall, or call 256-5101 for more information.

-The International Programs Office (IPO) promotes international diversity on campus by working with international students seeking admission, providing study abroad opportunities, offering ESL instruction, and carrying out stipulations of agreements the university has with universities abroad.
-Study abroad opportunities include short-term faculty-led programs, and semester or academic year programs.
-In addition, DSU cooperates with the other Regental institutions in South Dakota for study abroad opportunities.
+The International Programs Office (IPO) promotes international diversity on campus by working with international students seeking admission, providing study away opportunities, offering ESL instruction, and carrying out stipulations of agreements the university has with universities abroad.
+Study away opportunities include short-term faculty-led programs, and semester or academic year programs.
+In addition, DSU cooperates with the other Regental institutions in South Dakota for study away opportunities.
 The IPO is certified by the Department of Homeland Security through the SEVIS system to assist qualified international students seeking admission with the I-20 process.

 The Dakota English Language Institute (DELI) provides English as a second language learners with the language skills and cultural awareness necessary for academic and career success.
 The DELI is an intensive academic English program designed to help each student with his or her individual language needs.
 Beginner to advanced levels are available, and each level offers more than four individual courses.
 In addition, the program is designed to acclimate students to university life and the rigors of an American academic program.

 The IPO also works with the International Club, which is open to all students, faculty and community members who wish to get to know people of other cultures on a personal level.
-The University has active agreements of cooperation with international universities, including East China Normal University in Shanghai, Tamagawa University in Tokyo, and the Arab Academy for Science and Technology and Maritime Transport in Alexandria, Egypt.
+The University has active agreements of cooperation with international universities, including Shanghai Jianqiao University, Tamagawa University in Tokyo, and the Arab Academy for Science and Technology and Maritime Transport in Alexandria, Egypt.

 Karl E. Mundt Library & Learning Commons